-The Hong Kong branch of the Royal Geographical Society was established in 1995, making it the first overseas branch.
+The Royal Geographical Society – Hong Kong (RGS-HK) is the Hong Kong branch of the Royal Geographical Society.
+RGS-HK was established in 1995.

-The branch holds some 50 lectures each year, which are normally held on a weekday evening.
-Lectures usually consist of a talk with slides, followed by a question and answer session.
-Most lectures cost $150 for members and HK$200 for non members.
-The branch also organises dinner events involving a lecture, slides and a film.
-It organises several field trips in Hong Kong, an annual quiz night and publishes an annual review.
-Branch members may also use the facilities and attend lectures at the Society in London when visiting for which a membership card is required.
+RGS-HK holds some 65 lectures each year, which normally occur on a weekday evening.
+Lectures usually consist of a talk with accompanying slides followed by a question and answer session.
+Most lectures cost $150 for members and HK$200 for non-members.
+The branch also organises dinner events involving a lecture and a film.
+Moreover, RGS-HK organises several field trips in Hong Kong, holds an annual quiz night and publishes an annual review.
+Branch members may also use the facilities and attend lectures at the Society in London.

 The branch also runs a Schools Outreach Programme, through which it hosts educational events at schools throughout Hong Kong.
 In 2013, RGS-HK held 25 events at schools, allowing students to benefit from the speakers in the Society’s main programme.
 During the year, the School’s Outreach Programme reached over 5,000 students with speakers ranging from distinguished academic geographers to explorers such as Sir Ranulph Fiennes.

 Since its inception, RGS-HK has also strived to assist geographical research in the greater China region.
 In addition to serving as a point of contact for geographical academia interested in the region, the RGS-HK awards multiple scholarships yearly.
 These include a Major Post-Graduate Award and several scholarships for undergraduate and masters’ degree research.

 RGS-HK has a Board which meets three or four times a year to review future speakers and decide policy matters.
 Elections to the Board are held once a year at its Annual General Meeting.